What Is a Career Path? How to Create Your Own

 Based on job searches, what kinds of careers would allow you to explore your potential?

 Where would you place yourself along a career trajectory?
-For example, are you just starting, experienced, and building more credentials, or seasoned and wanting fresh challenges?
+For example, are you just starting, experienced, and building more credentials, or seasoned and wanting new challenges?

 So far, what direction(s) has your career taken?